 Submission of a new app to these stores is relatively straightforward but does require some app development knowledge to generate the app builds and certificates required.

 Apple formally reviews all apps to confirm that they meet the Apple developer guidelines before approving them for release on the App Store.
 Google don’t formally review all apps submitted but will take down apps that are reported as being in breach of the guidelines by other users.

-12. Maintain the app post-launch
+you make an app.12.
+Maintain the app post-launch

 Post-launch maintenance is possibly the most overlooked phase in the app development process It is a critical factor in the life of any app.